b-man157/nvim_config/README.md

 # Python provider

 I use `pyenv` to setup a seperate virtualenv for neovim.
+Explicitly specifying the provider improves load times for .py files.